 from John Burdett's Bangkok 8:

 We are doing American Grim, a genre with which I am unfamiliar.
 There is an implication, apparently, that the sterner you make your mood the more likely you are to solve the problem.
 But what problem?
 It takes me quite a while to realize that behind the facade of Grim we are acting out a pantomime with which I am thoroughly familiar.
 The laws of bureaucracy are much like the laws of physics it seems, they are identical in every corner of the earth.
 I see it now: I am here in the ambassador's splendid office for the sake of form.
 There will be a minute recording the fact that the ambassador herself and her deputy personally interviewed Detective Jitpleecheep, following the alarming news of Warren's disappearance.
 Having satisfied themselves that no act of terrorism seemed to be implied, they had no choice but to allow the local police to investigate in their own way...
-(306)
+(306)and another bit:

 There will be a massive shift of power from West to East in the middle of the twenty-first century, caused not by war or economics but by a subtle alteration of consciousness.
 The new age of biotechnology will require a highly developed intuition which operates outside of logic, and anyway the internal destruction of Western society will have reached such a pass that most of your resources will be concentrated on managing loonies.
 There will be TV news pictures of people fleeing from supermarkets and pressing their hands to their heads, unable to take the banality anymore.
 The peoples of Southeast Asia, who have never been poisoned by logical thought, will find themselves in the driver's seat.
 It will be like old times, if your time line stretches back a few thousand years.
 (153)